 The Bulgarian Orthodox Holy Synod, made up of the Patriarch and all the diocesan bishops, is the supreme clerical, juridical and administrative authority in the church.
 It functions in two bodies.
 The Full Synod meets each June and November and whenever else it is judged necessary.
 The Lesser Synod is composed of the Patriarch and four other bishops elected by the Full Synod to four-year terms, meets almost continually and deals with current church affairs.
 The Patriarch presides over both bodies and handles relations with the state and other churches.

 Patriarch Maxim passed away at the age of 98 on November 6, 2012.
 The Holy Synod elected Metropolitan Neofit of Ruse to succeed him on February 24, 2013.

 Another Bulgarian Orthodox jurisdiction broke with the Bulgarian patriarchate during the communist period and is now part of the Orthodox Church in America.
 It is headed by Bishop Alexander Golitzin (born 1948, elected 2012), whose offices are located at 519 Brynhaven Dr., Oregon, Ohio 43616.
-The diocese has 20 parishes and missions and one monastery in the USA, plus two parishes in Canada.
+The diocese has 15 parishes and one monastery in the USA.

 Location: Bulgaria, small diaspora in Europe and America